 - Do not have a supportive network of family and friends

 Complications associated with a lung transplant can be serious and sometimes fatal.
 Major risks include rejection and infection.

 Your immune system defends your body against foreign substances.
 Even with the best possible match between you and the donor, your immune system will try to attack and reject your new lung or lungs.
 The risk of rejection is highest soon after the lung transplant and is reduced over time.

-Your drug regimen after transplant will include medications to suppress your immune system (immunosuppressant medications) in an effort to prevent organ rejection.
-You'll likely take these anti-rejection drugs for the rest of your life.
+Your drug regimen after transplant includes medications to suppress your immune system (immunosuppressant medications) in an effort to prevent organ rejection.
+You take these anti-rejection drugs for the rest of your life.